microsoft/hands-on-lab-serverless/docs/workshop.md

 <details>
 <summary>Toggle solution</summary>

-The solutions in different language are provided just below, if necessary the source code with the solutions can be found here [download](https://github.com/microsoft/hands-on-lab-serverless/releases/download/latest/solutions.zip).
+The solutions in different languages are provided below, if necessary the source code with the solutions can be found in this Github Repository, under `./src/solutions/<Preferred_Language>`.

 #### Preparation